mvp/uhubctl/README.md

 Compatible USB hubs
 ===================

-Note that very few hubs actually support per-port power switching.
+Note that not many USB hubs correctly support per-port power switching.
 Some of them are no longer manufactured and can be hard to find.

 This is list of known compatible USB hubs: